 With decades of experience on our side, our attorneys at John Foy & Associates can help you fight for compensation to cover things like funeral and burial costs, medical treatment your loved one may have received before their passing, and your loss of consortium and financial support.

 to find a John Foy office near you

 Punitive damages are meant to punish the wrongdoer and are above and beyond the typical compensation for a victim.
 A court may award punitive damages to punish the wrongdoer.
-These damages are typically awarded in a DUI case or if the person being sued did something willfully or wantonly, meaning intentionally or with intent.
+These damages are typically awarded in a DUI case or if the person being sued did something willfully or wantonly (meaning intentionally).

-These claims are very difficult to prove, but John Foy & Associates Wrongful Death Attorneys has a 20-year track record of knowing when to fight for these claims.
-Municipalities and companies can also be responsible for punitive damages.
+These claims are very difficult to prove, but our wrongful death attorneys in Atlanta have a 20-year track record of knowing when to fight for these claims.
+Municipalities and companies can also be responsible for providing compensation for punitive damages.